szilard/datascience-course-historical/README.md

 All this above corresponds more or less with the curriculum David Donoho's paper advocates:

-GDS1: Exploratory data analysis and data preparation/cleaning (2. above)
+GDS1: Exploratory data analysis and data manipulation/preparation and cleaning (2. above)

 GDS2: Systems/databases (2. above, but as I mentioned, it deserves a separate section)